What does saying yes actually cost?

 Cinderhaven Provisions: The $499K Question

 A specialty food brand with four SKUs accepts a Walmart invitation to 1,200 doors.
-The broker projects $499,200 in Year 1 revenue.
-The actual net cash impact after all costs and collection delays: −$36,320.
+The broker projects $499,200 in Year 1 revenue — a top-line number that says nothing about when the cash arrives.
+Funding the launch through its cash trough takes $156,352 in working capital, and the trough hits in Month 1, before the first payment clears.

 Broker's Projection